Mint-System/Odoo-Apps-Sale-Workflow/sale_blanket_order_readonly_states/tests/TEST_INSTRUCTIONS.rst

 - Open Sales>Order>Blanket Orders
-- Create a new Blanket Order, press confirm
+- Create a new Blanket Order
-- With the module installed, changes can still be made until a Sales Order is issued
+- With the module installed, changes can still be made to some fields until a Sales Order is issued
+- To verify, confirm the Blanket Order
+- Change the Validity Date of the Blanket Order and save changes